opensearch-project/documentation-website/_opensearch/query-dsl/full-text.md

 nav_order: 40
 ---

-# Full-text queries
+# Full-text query types and options

 This page lists all full-text query types and common options.
-Given the sheer number of options and subtle behaviors, the best method of ensuring useful search results is to test different queries against representative indices and verify the output.
+There are many optional fields you can use to create subtle search behaviors, so we recommend that you test out some basic query types against representative indexes and verify the output before you do more advanced or complex searches with multiple options.

+To convert unstructured text into the format that you need, you can use the text analyzers.
+To learn more about how to convert unstructured text into structured text that is optimized for search, see [Text analyzers]({{site.url}}{{site.baseurl}}/opensearch/query-dsl/text-analyzers).
+{: .note }

 <!-- to do: rewrite query type definitions per issue: https://github.com/opensearch-project/documentation-website/issues/1116
 -->
 ---

-## Table of contents

-1. Query types
+1. TOC
 {:toc}

 ---